muxumuxu/muxu-onboarding/README.md

 ## Prerequisites

-On OSX, first, you need to accept the developer license, to do that launch Xcode and follow the process.
+On OSX, first, you need to accept the developer licence, to do that launch Xcode and follow the process.

 Next, fire up your favorite terminal and install: